alexyy802/waifucord/docs/api.rst

     .. attribute:: invisible

         The member is "invisible".
-In reality, this is only used in sending a presence a la :meth:`Client.change_presence`.
+In reality, this is only used in sending a presence a la :meth:`Bunny.change_presence`.
 When you receive a user's presence this will be :attr:`offline` instead.